laminlabs/lamin-blog/docs/intro-to-laminr.md

 ln$track()
 ```

-From here, you load the PBMC 3k dataset, and take it through whatever analysis you're going to do.
-Let's assume you did a standard pre-processing -> PCA -> clustering -> nonlinear dimensionality reduction set up.
-What you do next is save your Seurat object as a rds file:
+From here, you load the PBMC 3k dataset, and take it through whatever analysis you're going to do, e.g., a standard pre-processing → PCA → clustering → nonlinear dimensionality reduction setup:

 ```r
 library(Seurat)